Karma Tsewang: Pune

 Karma Tsewang signed for Pune FC at the start of the 2011–12 I-League season.
 He soon broke into the first team and made the right wing his own displaying some spectacular performances throughout the season.

 Salgaocar

 Tsewang made his debut for Salgaocar in the I-League on 21 September 2013 against reigning champions Churchill Brothers at the Duler Stadium in which he came on as a substitute for Claude Gnakpa in 59th minute; as Salgaocar drew the match 1–1.

+Cholsum Fc

+Karma signed his first semi-professional contract with Cholsum Fc on July 14 2019 with help of agent Tapa.
+He made an immediate impact, demonstrating his technical prowess, vision on the field, and ability to score crucial goals.
+His performances earned him a reputation as one of the top player in the Tibetan footballing world.
+Throughout his year at Cholsum Fc, Karma amassed 108 appearances and scored 59 goals and 41 assist for the club.
+He received several individual accolades and help Cholsum Fc win several titles.